L.A. prosecutor declines to charge Cosby over allegations by 2 women

 Los Angeles County prosecutors, citing the statute of limitations, previously declined to bring a criminal case in connection with a woman who reported she was molested at age 15 by Cosby at the Playboy Mansion in 1974.

-The accuser in the most recent complaint investigated by the district attorney said she, too, was sexually assaulted at the Playboy Mansion, during a party there in the summer of 2008, after Cosby served her an alcoholic beverage that made her dizzy and escorted her to an upstairs bedroom to lie down.
+Goins said she, too, was sexually assaulted during a party at the Playboy Mansion, in summer 2008, after Cosby served her an alcoholic beverage that made her dizzy and escorted her to a bedroom.
+Goins told investigators she awoke to find her clothes off and Cosby at the foot of the bed biting her toe as he appeared to be masturbating.

-The woman, who was 18 at the time, told investigators she awoke to find her clothes off, her breasts moist as if they had been licked and Cosby at the foot of the bed biting her toe as he appeared to be masturbating.
+Prosecutors said they were unable to substantiate that Cosby or his accuser attended the party in question, nor could they corroborate her account with a friend identified as a potential witness.

-Prosecutors said they were unable to substantiate that Cosby or his accuser attended the party in question, nor could they corroborate her account with a friend whom the woman identified as a potential witness.
+In the 1965 case, the accuser reported she was raped by Cosby after he bought her drinks at a Hollywood jazz club, according to prosecutors.

-In the earlier case, the woman, then 17, reported she was raped by Cosby after he had plied her with alcohol at a Hollywood jazz club, according to prosecutors.
+Lawyers for both women issued statements expressing disappointment in the D.A.'s decision while acknowledging the difficulties posed by the passage of time.
+Goins' attorney, Spencer Kuvin, said her civil suit against Cosby was proceeding.

 (Reporting by Steve Gorman; Editing by Leslie Adler)